 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.

-In order to perform their job successfully, people who work as Physical Assistants must consistently demonstrate qualities such as attention to detail, concern for others, and integrity.
+In order to perform their job successfully, people who work as Physical Assistants must consistently demonstrate qualities such as concern for others, attention to detail, and integrity.

 Below, you'll find a list of qualities typically required of Physical Assistants, ranked by importance: